LiskHQ/lisk-desktop/CONTRIBUTING.md

       - :eye: `pending review` - When PR is ready to Review
       - :building_construction: `in progress` - When there are still some changes to do on your PR
       - :white_check_mark: `ready` - After your PR gets approved and merged
+- Branch
+  - Make sure that base branch of PR is the same one as issue branch.
 - Projects
   - Assign version according to issue version
   - Assign sprint according to issue sprint